JuliaDynamics/ARFIMA.jl/README.md

 The ARFIMA process is composed out of several components and each can be included or not included in the process, resulting in simplified versions like ARMA.

 ## Usage
 This package exports a single function `arfima`.
-This function when called generates everything using Julia's multiple dispatch.
+This function  generates the timeseries `Xₜ` using Julia's multiple dispatch.

 Here is its documentation string: